Nana Addo Danquah Akufo Addo says he will contest the 2016 Presidential Election.

 The 69-year-old former Minister of State said members of the NPP had informed him that he represented the party's best chance to win the Presidential Election in 2016.

-Nana Addo also told the enthusiast supporters who besieged his house that his wife, Rebecca, and daughters had given him the go-ahead to contest the 2016 election.
+Nana Addo also told the enthusiastic supporters who besieged his house that his wife, Rebecca, and daughters had given him the go-ahead to contest the 2016 election.

 He said despite the disappointment of losing the 2008 and 2012 elections, "I cannot ignore these calls".